 Or for more of a coaching slant in a tiered structure:

 - Solo practice

 - VIP Coaching

-Obviously you can always dress these membership tiers up with your brand’s specific vibe.
+Obviously, you can always dress these membership levels up with your brand’s specific vibe.
 For example in the health coaching space:

 - Wellness Foundations